canada-ca/design-system/style-guide/index.md

     <figure class="mrgn-bttm-lg">
       <figcaption><h4>Figure 1 (Inverted pyramid for ordering content on a web page)</h4></figcaption>
       <img alt="Upside-down pyramid showing how to start a web page with key information first." class="img-responsive" id="fig1" src="/style-guide/images/pyramid-eng-01.png"></figure>
     <p>The inverted pyramid for ordering content on a web page in Figure 1 is divided into four sections.
-The widest part of the pyramid, the most important content for task completion, is at the top.
-The relevance of the content for task completion flows downward, toward the peak at the bottom.</p>
+The most important content for task completion is at the top, the widest part of the pyramid.
+The relevance of content for task completion flows down the inverted pyramid toward the peak at the bottom.</p>
     <ol>
       <li><strong>Most important</strong>:
         <ul>